jreijn/jreijn.github.com/_posts/2015-02-26-a_rest_api_for_the_hippocms_content_repository.md

 ## Final thoughts

 In this post we've discussed the low-level JCR RESTful API.
 This can be useful in several scenarios, but the goal of the add-on is also to provide more high level resource APIs.
 The first two are already added to the add-on; endpoints for managing Users and Groups.
 Next up will be a resource endpoint for adding assets to the system.

+Having such an API also allows for the development of some lightweight tools that can interact with the API.
+I've already created a bulk asset import tool, which I will be open sourcing soon.
+In case you are interested be sure to follow me on github.

 Now if you have other ideas, make sure to create an issue in the [github project](https://github.com/jreijn/hippo-addon-restful-webservices/) or in case you want to contribute be sure to send in a pull request or request to become a team member of the project.